Stranger960/Skillbox_SearchEngine_cpp/README.md

 3 classes are implemented:
 - *ConverterJSON* class involves methods responsible for *config.json* and *requests.json* files reading
-and for writing processing results to *answres.json*.
+and for writing processing results to *answers.json* file.

 - *InvertedIndex* class methods use data from text blocks (originally located in resources folder) and build an inverted index from them.
 An inverted index is a data structure where,